Genoa in Douglas County, Nevada — The American Mountains (Southwest)

 Erected by Fellow Lutherans of America and Scandinanvia.

+Location.
 39° 0.703′ N, 119° 50.696′ W. Marker is in Genoa, Nevada, in Douglas County.
-Marker can be reached from Jacks Valley Road (Nevada Route 206).
+It can be reached from Jacks Valley Road (Nevada Route 206).
 Gravesite and Marker are located near the Northwest corner of the Genoa Cemetery.
 Touch for map.
 Marker is at or near this postal address: 2432 Jacks Valley Road, Genoa NV 89411, United States of America.
 Touch for directions.

-Also see . . .
-1. Snowshoe Thompson – “Viking of the Sierra”.
-(Submitted on July 11, 2009, by Syd Whittle of Mesa, Arizona.)
 2. Snowshoe Thompson: Legendary Skiing Mailman.
 "Out of all the skiers who have carved the slopes around Lake Tahoe, the most famous is undoubtedly John "Snowshoe" Thompson, the legendary skiing mailman of the Sierra Nevada.
 When it came to traveling in the wintry mountains, he was the precursor of the pack train, the stagecoach and the locomotive.
+It required years before any other form of transportation succeeded him.”
+(Submitted on July 11, 2009, by Syd Whittle of Mesa, Arizona.)

 3. Snowshoe Thompson.
 A folksong sung by Johnnie Horton telling the story of “Snowshoe” Johnson (Submitted on July 11, 2009, by Syd Whittle of Mesa, Arizona.)

 Credits.
 This page was last revised on November 24, 2019.
 It was originally submitted on July 11, 2009, by Syd Whittle of Mesa, Arizona.
-This page has been viewed 1,065 times since then and 12 times this year.
-Photos:1, 2, 3, 4, 5. submitted on July 11, 2009, by Syd Whittle of Mesa, Arizona.
+This page has been viewed 1,257 times since then and 17 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on July 11, 2009, by Syd Whittle of Mesa, Arizona.